 What is Granite?

 Granite is a coarse-grained igneous rock composed primarily of quartz and feldspars, with trace amounts of mica.
 It’s formed when liquid magma cools in the ground, creating a substance that resembles the durability of a diamond.
 Granite typically features an impressive display of colors and patterns and is, by far, the most common rock found in the Earth’s outer crust.
 Due to its appearance, durability and weight, polished granite is an excellent material to use on kitchen countertops!

 What Makes Our Granite Countertops Unique?

 Level 1 Granite for Countertops

 Exotic granite is known for being rare and inconsistent.
 As the uniqueness of a granite slab increases, so does its price.
 Opting to go with exotic granite for your kitchen countertops can be more expensive and require more maintenance while sacrificing durability.
 Have no fear, though!
-If exotic granite countertops are what you prefer for your Central Texas home, you must simply take additional steps to care for their countertops.
+If exotic granite countertops are what you prefer for your Austin, TX home, you must simply take additional steps to care for their countertops.
 This means paying extra attention to your granite sealer’s lifecycle and following the granite countertop guidelines outlined in our Stone Care page.

 Granite Countertops FAQs